xFutte/futte-newspaper/README.md

 # qb-news

-This standalone resource will add a newspaper functionality to your beautiful QBCore Fivem server.
+This standalone resource will add a newspaper functionality to your beautiful QBCore FiveM server.

 ### Preview
 | Opening newspaper | Reporter actions | Buying newspaper |